-We have a non-exclusive distribution agreement covering our North American commercial markets and our U.S. Federal Government market with Arrow Enterprise Computing Solutions, Inc. ("Arrow"), a subsidiary of Arrow Electronics, Inc. Pursuant to this distribution agreement, Arrow's primary role is to enable a more efficient and effective distribution channel for our products and services by managing our reseller partners and leveraging their own industry experience.
-We generated approximately 37% of our total revenues through Arrow in fiscal 2022, approximately 36% of our total revenues in fiscal 2021 and approximately 37% of our total revenues in fiscal 2020.
-If Arrow was to discontinue or reduce the sales of our products or if our agreement with Arrow was terminated, and if we were unable to take back the management of our reseller channel or find another North American distributor to replace Arrow, then it could have a material adverse effect on our future business.
+We have a non-exclusive distribution agreement with Arrow pursuant to which Arrow's primary role is to enable a more efficient and effective distribution channel for our products and services by managing our reseller partners and leveraging their own industry experience.
+We generated 37% of our total revenues through Arrow in both fiscal 2023 and fiscal 2022, and 36% of our total revenues in fiscal 2021.
+If Arrow were to discontinue or reduce the sales of our products or if our agreement with Arrow was terminated, and if we were unable to take back the management of our reseller channel or find another distributor to replace Arrow, there could be a material adverse effect on our future business.

-Our services revenue was 54% of our total revenues for fiscal 2022, 55% in fiscal 2021 and 59% in fiscal 2020.
-Our services revenue is made up of fees from the delivery of customer support and other professional services, which are typically sold in connection with the sale of our software applications.
+Our services revenue was 55% of our total revenues for fiscal 2023, 54% in fiscal 2022 and 55% in fiscal 2021.
+Our services revenue is made up of fees from the delivery of customer support, SaaS, and other professional services, which are typically sold in connection with the sale of our software applications.
 Customer support agreements provide technical support and unspecified software updates on a when-and-if-available basis for an annual fee based on licenses purchased and the level of service subscribed.
+Metallic, our SaaS solution, allows customers to use hosted software over the contract period without taking possession of the software.
+Revenue related to Metallic is generally recognized ratably over the contract term as services revenue.
 Other professional services include consulting, assessment and design services, implementation and post-deployment services and training, all of which to date have predominantly been sold in connection with the sale of software applications.
-Metallic, our software-as-a-service solution, allows customers to use hosted software over the contract period without taking possession of the software.
-Revenue related to Metallic is generally recognized ratably over the contract term as services revenue.